Faith In Action: A Big Practical Question

 Description of Activity

 Choose from the following possible activities for the group.

 Ongoing Faith in Action Project: If the group has chosen an ongoing Faith in Action project to do during Riddle and Mystery, continue work on it now.

 Food Force: Sponsor a Food and Fun Night at the congregation, a local school, or other community-gathering place.
-Visit the website of the World Food Programme and download Food Force, a game where you are responsible for dispersing resources to a mythical village that has experienced a natural disaster.
+Download Food Force, a game where you are responsible for dispersing resources to a mythical village that has experienced a natural disaster.
 Let people play the game.

 If the meeting space has internet access, you can set up a computer to play Darfur is Dying, which simulates life in a refugee camp.